 UV lamps are housed within quartz sleeves; over time, without proper water level management and cleaning, the sleeves can become fouled and negatively impact system performance.

 Collectively, these issues were continually causing undue grief for plant staff as well as increased time and money spent on maintenance.

-So, in 2016 when they were informed that it would take approximately $150,000 to keep the aging UV system operational, Unified Government and its Water Pollution Control Department decided to look into other UV equipment suppliers and investigate another UV disinfection solution.
+So, when they were informed that it would take approximately $150,000 to keep the aging UV system operational, Unified Government and its Water Pollution Control Department decided to look into other UV equipment suppliers and investigate another UV disinfection solution.
 They were looking for a UV solution that would provide them with a better user experience and be easier to maintain.

 Finding The Right UV System Wasn’t Difficult